How Much Do Surrogates Make? – Compensation Structure and Key Factors

 State-by-State Compensation Breakdown

 Surrogate pay differs across states based on living costs and travel needs.
-Local surrogates near our San Diego office typically have fewer travel-related expenses, reducing costs for intended parents.
-In contrast, surrogates from other states may receive additional funds for travel and accommodations.
+Local surrogates near our San Diego office usually have lower travel costs.
+This helps intended parents save money.
+Surrogates from other states might get extra money for travel and lodging.

 How Payments Are Made